Derek Cole

 Where Geek Bar Wins

 AI flavor tuning (Pulse X only).
 The Pulse X's VPU-calibrated power curves adjust output per flavor profile — a feature no Lost Mary device offers.
 The improvement is subtle but measurable on complex multi-layer profiles.
-Details in our Pulse X review.
+Details in our Pulse X 25K Review.

 Where Lost Mary Wins